NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Hei Feng - Major Boon.md

-**Major Boon:** The instruments of the storm spare you from their fury.
+The instruments of the storm spare you from their fury.

 You ignore all effects and penalties caused by precipitation and winds, and you can see normally through fog, rain, and other weather conditions.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*